afsc-assessments/ebswp_2023/doc/EBSpollock.md

 proportion of pollock caught within the SCA varies considerably, presumably due to temperature regimes and the relative population age structure.
-The annual proportion of catch within the SCA varies and has ranged from an annual low of 11% in 2010 to high of 60% in 1998--the 2018 annual value was 54% but was quite high in the  A-season (63\%; Table \ref{tab:catch_sca}).
+The annual proportion of catch within the SCA varies and has ranged from an annual low of 11% in 2010 to high of 60% in 1998--the 2019 annual value was 58% but and quite high again in the A-season (68\%; Table \ref{tab:catch_sca}).
 The higher values in recent years  were likely due to good fishing conditions close to the main port.